The primary modality of therapy that I practise is Psychosynthesis: The psychology with a soul.

 What is psychodynamic psychotherapy and how does it work?

-Comparable to psychosynthesis, psychodynamic psychotherapy is not a sticky plaster fix – it offers depth, understanding, meaning and long-term change from whatever it is that is causing you distress.
+Psychodynamic psychotherapy offers relationship, depth, understanding, meaning and long-term change from whatever it is that is causing you distress.

 Shedler’s paper highlights the following features of psychodynamic psychotherapy: